How to mine Bitcoin: A beginner’s guide to mine BTC

 The number of hashes produced in a second is commonly referred to as the “hash rate” and it is an important performance measurement for mining devices.

-The third measure is unit cost for each device.
+The third measure is the unit cost for each device.
 It is pointless to have the most energy-efficient ASIC in the world if it takes 10 years to pay itself back through mining.

 Bitcoin has a fairly vibrant ecosystem of ASIC manufacturers, which often differ on these three parameters.
 Some may produce more efficient but also more expensive ASICs, while others make lower-performing hardware that comes at a cheaper price.
 Before analyzing which device is best suited for your needs, it is important to understand the other factors influencing profits from Bitcoin mining.